Teller Law Verdicts and Settlements

 Teller & Associates Win $4.2 Million Settlement on Behalf of Client and U.S. Government in Qui Tam Case

-Our client filed a qui tam lawsuit on behalf of the U.S. government, alleging that Lucent Technologies World Services Inc. (LTWSI) violated the False Claims Act.
-As a former contract manager at LTWSI, our client had access to vital information regarding the false and fraudulent certificates that the telecommunications company had supplied to the U.S. Army.
+My client filed a qui tam lawsuit on behalf of the U.S. government, alleging that Lucent Technologies World Services Inc. (LTWSI) violated the False Claims Act.
+As a former contract manager at LTWSI, my client had access to vital information regarding the false and fraudulent certificates that the telecommunications company had supplied to the U.S. Army.

 LTWSI agreed to pay a settlement of $4.2 million for violating the False Claims Act.
-As a whistleblower, our client also received a significant percentage of the total from the overall settlement with the U.S. government.
-Our client also resolved his retaliation claims at the same time in a separate confidential agreement.
+As a whistleblower, my client also received a significant percentage of the total from the overall settlement with the U.S. government.
+My client also resolved his retaliation claims at the same time in a separate confidential agreement.